 We are committed to continuing our investment in new and enhanced products, including development systems, and in our design and manufacturing process technologies.
 We believe these investments are significant factors in maintaining our competitive position.
-Our current research and development activities focus on the
+Our current research and development activities focus on the design of new 8-bit microcontrollers, 16-bit digital signal controllers, memory and mixed-signal products, ASSPs, new development systems, and software and application-specific software libraries.
+We are also developing new design and process technologies to achieve further cost reductions and performance improvements in existing products.

 We market our products worldwide primarily through a network of direct sales personnel and distributors.
 Our distributors focus primarily on servicing the product and technical support requirements of a broad base of diverse customers.
 We believe that distributors provide an effective means of reaching this broad and diverse customer base.
 Our direct sales force focuses primarily on major strategic accounts in three geographical markets: the Americas, Europe and Asia.
 We currently maintain sales and support centers in major metropolitan areas in North America, Europe and Asia.
 We believe that a strong technical service presence is essential to the continued development of the embedded control market.
 Many of our field sales engineers (FSEs), field application engineers (FAEs), and sales management have technical degrees and have been previously employed in an engineering environment.
 We believe that the technical knowledge of our sales force is a key competitive advantage in the sale of our products.
-The primary mission of our FAE team is to provide technical assistance to strategic accounts and to conduct periodic training sessions for FSEs and distributor sales teams.
-FAEs also frequently conduct technical seminars in major cities around the world, and work closely with our distributors to provide technical assistance and end-user support.
+The primary mission of our FAE team is to provide technical assistance to strategic accounts to conduct periodic training sessions for FSEs and distributor sales teams.
+FAEs also frequently conduct technical sestinate and major cities around the world, and work closely with our distributors to provide technical assistance and end-user support.